With the group stage of Euro 2025 nearly over, here we take a look at which players are one yellow card away from a one-game suspension.

 Spain might not want to risk playing pair Laia Aleixandri and Ona Battle in their final group game against Italy.

-France have three players at risk of missing the quarter-final with one more yellow card.
-However, Italy are the nation with the most players at risk with four.
+Germany and France have three players at risk of missing the semi-final.
+However, Italy are the natin with the most players at risk with four.

 Euro 2025: Players who are one yellow card away from suspension